skth5199/graph-based-fraud-detection/README.md

 3. Generating a multi dimensional heterogenous graph using the data along with these edgelists
 4. Using the Deep Learning models to generate predictions

+The dataset used was the IEEE-CIS Fraud Detection Dataset provided by [Vesta](https://www.vesta.io/) on [Kaggle](https://www.kaggle.com/c/ieee-fraud-detection)

 Two RGCN (Relational Graph Convolutional Networks) were developed and tested
 1. Shallow RGCN
 2. Deep RGCN